 Billy Collins is an American phenomenon.
 No poet since Robert Frost has managed to combine high critical acclaim with such broad popular appeal.
 His work has appeared in a variety of periodicals including The New Yorker, The Paris Review, and The American Scholar, he is a Guggenheim fellow and a New York Public Library “Literary Lion.”
 His last three collections of poems have broken sales records for poetry.
 His readings are usually standing room only, and his audience – enhanced tremendously by his appearances on National Public Radio – includes people of all backgrounds and age groups.
 The poems themselves best explain this phenomenon.
 The typical Collins poem opens on a clear and hospitable note but soon takes an unexpected turn; poems that begin in irony may end in a moment of lyric surprise.
 No wonder Collins sees his poetry as “a form of travel writing” and considers humor “a door into the serious.”
 It is a door that many thousands of readers have opened with amazement and delight.

 Billy Collins has published ten collections of poetry, including Questions About Angels, The Art of Drowning, Sailing Alone Around the Room: New & Selected Poems, Nine Horses, The Trouble With Poetry and Other Poems, Ballistics, Horoscopes for the Dead and Picnic, Lightning.
 A collection of his haiku, She Was Just Seventeen, was published by Modern Haiku Press in fall 2006.
 He has also published two chapbooks, Video Poems and Pokerface.
 In addition, he has edited two anthologies of contemporary poetry: Poetry 180: A Turning Back to Poetry and 180 More: Extraordinary Poems for Every Day, was the guest editor of The Best American Poetry 2006, and edited Bright Wings: An Illustrated Anthology of Poems about Birds, illustrated by David Allen Sibley (November 2009).
-His most recent book is Aimless Love: New and Selected Poems 2003 – 2013, is a New York Times bestseller.
+His most recent book, Aimless Love: New and Selected Poems 2003 – 2013, is a New York Times bestseller.